svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 ```

 Floating point numbers are identified by there being a decimal point
 somewhere within the number.
-So the tokenizer is reads numerals for as
+So the tokenizer reads numerals for as
 long as possible, then at some point it should find a `.` and some
 following digits.
 Once the string has been identified as a float
 value, the characters involved are extracted into a buffer and